Brown sauce was the last bastion of regionalism in British supermarkets until the re-emergence of local food from the 1990s.

 Evidently a better chef than a businessman, Brand was declared bankrupt in 1843 and the company was acquired by a Mr Withall.

 Henderson Brand re-emerged on his own, trading as “H.W.
 Brand” from 1858.
-He was appointed Cook and Co-Manager of the Cuisine at the 1862 International Exhibition.
+He was appointed Cook and Co-Manager of the Cuisine at the 1862 International Exhibition in London.
 It was at the Exhibition that he first introduced “Brand’s International Sauce”.
 At the Exhibition it was ranked “A1”, and thus became known by this name.
 A1 sauce was in use by the Royal household by 1868, and it was in use at the House of Lords and the House of Commons by 1879.
 H.W.
 Brand had been acquired by Brand & Co by 1886.

 Dence & Mason